Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 }
 ```

-This allows use to then register the gRPC service, using its interface, like so:
+This allows us to then register the gRPC service, using its interface, like so:

 ```cs
 app.MapGrpcService<IMyMobileAppService>();